PitPik/circularjs/heroes/README.md

 ```

 The component "app" `cr-component="app"` is created to keep track of the app's state.
 The according model holds `title` (won't change) and `currentApp`.
 The component listens to the changes to `currentApp` and will then call `renderModule()` to append the module inside the set container `cr-view="app-modules"`.
+This change automatically re-renders the items in the template that use `%currentApp` as a dynamic palceholder.
 `renderModule()` also gets the `previousName`, the previous module that it then will hide from the view.
 There is also `require`, the js-module that will be loaded and executed to start the new module.

-`onInit` gets executed once to render the headline which view is defined in the template by `cr-view="title"`.
+`onInit` gets executed once to retrigger rendering for the headline and preloading the other apps.

 The router is triggered by the links in the HTML page and just re-defines the "app" component's `currentApp`.